CumpsD/financial-converter/README.md

 ## Usage

 * Drop your CODA files in the Coda folder.
+* Drop your Curve files in the Curve folder.
 * Drop your BNP Paribas files in the Fortis folder.
 * Have a look at the `appsettings.json` file to configure mappings.
 * Run the program